A common question among new parents is what’s the best seating option for a baby or toddler.

 - High chairs are tall, stand-alone chairs whereas booster seats are small seats that must be fixed onto an existing chars.

-- High chairs tend to be more suitable for babies and children under 3 years of age, while booster seats are a better option for toddlers and older children.
+- They tend to be more suitable for babies and children under 3 years of age, while booster seats are a better option for toddlers and older children.

-- High chairs are more sturdy and provide better safety features, while booster seats are lighter, much more portable and require your child to be able to hold themselves in place throughout their meal.
+- They are more sturdy and provide better safety features, while booster seats are lighter, much more portable and require your child to be able to hold themselves in place throughout their meal.

 - High chairs tend to be much more expensive than booster seats ($150+ vs $50).